-Students in our doctorate program must complete at least 80 total semester credits hours, which includes 8999 (research) credits.
-Students entering the Ph.D. program with an M.S. from another university can request that 30 credit hours from their M.S. program be counted toward the 80 semester hours needed for the Ph.D.
+Students in our doctorate program must complete at least 80 total semester credits hours, which includes FDSCTE 8193 (individual studies)/8999 (research) credits.
+Students entering the PhD program with an MS from another university can request that 30 credit hours from their MS program be counted toward the 80 semester hours needed for the PhD.
 This request should be made during the first term of attendance at Ohio State.

-Ph.D. students with a BS in Food Science and no MS degree are required to take at least 26 semester course credits at Ohio State, and at least 50% of these must be in FST at Ohio State.
+PhD students with a BS in Food Science and no MS degree are required to take at least 26 semester course credits at Ohio State, and at least 13 of these must be in FST at Ohio State.
 If students have satisfactorily completed core competencies requirements, then 24 graduate elective credits plus 2 graduate seminar credits are required.
 Core competencies not met need to be completed as part of the 24 graduate elective credit requirements.

-Ph.D. students with a BS in non-Food Science majors and no MS degree are required to take at least 26 semester course credits at Ohio State, and at least 70% of these must be in FST at Ohio State.
+PhD students with a BS in non-Food Science majors and no MS degree are required to take at least 26 semester course credits at Ohio State, and at least 18 of these must be in FST at Ohio State.
 Students need to meet the 9 credits of the 3 core competencies plus 15 graduate elective credits and 2 graduate seminar credits.

-Ph.D. students with an M.S. and a Food Science degree (B.S. or M.S.) are required to take at least 8 semester course credits at Ohio State, and at least 50% of these must be in FST at Ohio State.
+PhD students with a BS and MS with at least one if Food Science are required to take at least 8 semester course credits at Ohio State, and at least 4 of these must be in FST at Ohio State.
 If students have satisfactorily completed core competencies requirements, then 6 graduate elective credits plus 2 graduate seminar credits are required.
 Core competencies not met need to be completed in addition to the 6 graduate elective credit requirements.
-Students that have already completed the Autumn offering of FDSCTE8991 will only be required to take 1 credit of the Spring offering of FDSCTE8991 but need 1 additional graduate elective credit for a total of 7 graduate elective course credits.
+Students that have already completed FDSCTE 8991 will only be required to take FDSCTE 8992 but will need 1 additional graduate elective credit for a total of 7 graduate elective course credits.

-Ph.D. students with B.S. and M.S. in non-Food Science majors are required to take at least 20 semester course credits at Ohio State, and at least 60% of these must be in FST at Ohio State.
+PhD students with BS and MS in non-Food Science majors are required to take at least 20 semester course credits at Ohio State, and at least 12 of these must be in FST at Ohio State.
 If students have not satisfactorily completed core competencies requirements, then students need to meet the 9 course credits of the 3 core competencies plus 9 graduate elective credits and 2 graduate seminar credits.

-FDSCTE 7193/8193 (independent studies), and 7999/8999 (research credits) do not count toward course credits.
-Seminar course credits do not count toward graduate elective credits.
-English as a Second Language courses (any courses in EDUTL) do not count toward the course credits.
-Students must meet the same minimum competencies as an M.S. student.
+FDSCTE 8193 (independent studies) and 8999 (research credits) do not count toward course credits.
+English as a Second Language courses (any courses in EDUTL) do not count toward course credits.

-In addition, Ph.D. students are required to achieve a passing grade (B or higher) with at least 50% of their course credits from 6000 and 7000 level courses.
+Additionally, ALL PhD STUDENTS are required to achieve a passing grade (B or higher).
+At least 50% of their required course credits must come from 6000 and 7000 level courses.
 At least 4 of these credits must be in the FST department.
 Seminars do not count toward the required 6000 and 7000 level course credits.
-Each student must take FDSCTE 8991 Seminar twice during their Ph.D. program: once in the Spring Semester and once in the Autumn Semester.
-Students should take the autumn seminar their first autumn, and the spring seminar their second or later spring.
-Students will be presenting their research data during the spring seminar.
-Students who complete both their M.S. and Ph.D. degrees at Ohio State are required to take seminar three times total, twice during the M.S. program (spring and autumn) and once during the Ph.D. program (spring).
-In the case that seminar is taught during another term, students may complete that seminar in place of the spring seminar.
+Each student must take FDSCTE 8991 (recommended during their first autumn semester) and FDSCTE 8992 during their final semester (autumn or spring).
+Students will be presenting their research data during FDSCTE 8992.
+Students who complete both their MS and PhD degrees at Ohio State are required to take FDSCTE 8992 twice, once during the MS program and once during the PhD program.